KhronosGroup/SYCL_Reference/source/iface/buffer-accessor.rst

 .. rubric:: Template parameters

 ===============  =======
-dataT
-dimensions
-accessmode
-accessTarget
-isPlaceholder
+dataT            Type of buffer element dimensions       Number of buffer dimensions accessmode       See :ref:`access-mode` accessTarget     See :ref:`access-target` isPlaceholder    True if accessor is a placeholder
 ===============  =======

 .. rubric:: Member types

 ===============  =======
-value_type
-reference
-const_reference
+value_type       Type of buffer element reference        Type of reference to buffer element const_reference  Type of const reference to buffer element
 ===============  =======

 .. member-toc::